Madagascar (2005 film): Music

 Madagascar is the soundtrack to the 2005 DreamWorks film of the same name.
-It was released by Geffen Records on May 24, 2005.
+It was released by Geffen Records and UMG Soundtracks on May 24, 2005.
 Of particular critical note was the cover of "I Like to Move It" by Sacha Baron Cohen, which has since become a recurring theme song throughout the Madagascar franchise.

 The score was composed by frequent DreamWorks collaborator Hans Zimmer, with additional music by James Dooley, Heitor Pereira, James S. Levine, and Ryeland Allison.
 Zimmer also adapted John Barry's instrumental from "Born Free" into the score track of the same name; the Mormon Tabernacle Choir's cover of the song was used in the opening title sequence.
-Originally, Harry Gregson-Williams, another frequent DreamWorks collaborator, was supposed to compose the film's score.
+Originally, Harry Gregson-Williams, who previously worked with DreamWorks on Antz, Chicken Run, the first two Shrek films, and Sinbad: Legend of the Seven Seas, was supposed to compose the film's score.
 Louis Armstrong's song "What a Wonderful World" is used in the film.

-Sequels and spin-offs
+Sequels, spin-offs, and television series

-A sequel, Madagascar: Escape 2 Africa, was released in 2008, followed by Madagascar 3: Europe's Most Wanted in 2012 and the spin-off film Penguins of Madagascar in 2014.
-The series has also spawned a number of television series, short films, video games, and other media, as well as theme park attractions and live stage shows.
+The film became a franchise with two sequels: Madagascar: Escape 2 Africa, released in 2008, and Madagascar 3: Europe's Most Wanted, released in 2012.

-Television series

-The animated television series entitled Madagascar: A Little Wild was aired, streaming on Peacock in 2020.

-Spin-off series

 A spin-off series entitled The Penguins of Madagascar premiered on Nickelodeon in 2008.
+The spin-off was made into the film Penguins of Madagascar in 2014.
 Another spin-off series entitled All Hail King Julien premiered on Netflix in 2014.

+A prequel series entitled Madagascar: A Little Wild premiered on Hulu and Peacock in 2020.
+Madagascar has also spawned a number of short films, video games, and other media, as well as theme park attractions and live stage shows.